*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 7. Point the Antenna in the Direction of Your Local TV Towers

-You’ll use the signal report you got on TVFool.com, plus a compass or a compass app on a smartphone to point the antenna in the right direction.
+You’ll use the information you got from RabbitEars.info, plus a compass or a compass app on a smartphone to point the antenna in the right direction.

 Refer to the instructions that came with your antenna to be certain you’ve correctly identified the front (it’s not always so easy to tell) and that you’re positioning it correctly.